sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

 ## Use a proxy entity to monitor a website (command line configuration)

-In this section, you'll use [sensuctl][8] to configure a check with a **proxy entity name** to monitor the status of [sensu.io][24] so that Sensu creates an entity that represents the site and reports the status of the site under this entity.
+In this section, you'll use sensuctl to configure a check with a **proxy entity name** to monitor the status of https://sensu.io/ so that Sensu creates an entity that represents the site and reports the status of the site under this entity.

 ### Configure a Sensu entity